Grafter workforce supply

 Digitisation improves the construction worker supply for everyone

 Harnessing the power of online hiring through a platform like Grafter improves the process for construction workers, hiring managers and company profits alike.
-Going digital costs less for all involved, costing employers just 10% to use the platform, rather than a hidden mark-up of 30%-50% as is typical of traditional staffing agencies.
+Going digital costs less for all involved, costing employers as little at £20 to contact 3 people on the platform, instead of the hidden mark-up of 30%-50% as is typical of traditional staffing agencies.

 Having a succinct online platform also helps with ensuring quality work, by making qualifications, Right to Work documents, employer reviews and payments fully clear, transparent and easy to access on every side of the hiring process - and it protects construction workers from exploitation.